 Rosemary has a strong, pine-like flavor that pairs well with lamb, pork, and poultry, while thyme has a slightly sweet and earthy flavor that complements vegetables, fish, and poultry.

-One of my favorite ways to use rosemary and thyme during the holidays is to make a herb-infused olive oil that can be used as a marinade or drizzled over roasted vegetables.
+One of my favorite ways to use rosemary and thyme during the holidays is to make herb-infused olive oil that can be used as a marinade or drizzled over roasted vegetables.

-To make the oil, simply heat up some olive oil in a pan with a few sprigs of rosemary and thyme until the herbs become fragrant.
+To make the oil, simply heat some olive oil in a pan with a few sprigs of rosemary and thyme until the herbs become fragrant.
 Then, strain the oil and discard the herbs.

 Parsley and Sage for Savory Dishes